Ikarie XB-1: The English-language version

-Ikarie XB-1 is best known internationally through an edited and English-dubbed version which was given a limited theatrical release in the USA in 1964 by American International Pictures.
-The AIP version also occasionally screened on television in the USA and other countries at various times over the ensuing years but, apart from its screening at Trieste, the original Czech version was rarely seen outside Czechoslovakia until its release on DVD in 2005.
+The heavily edited and English-dubbed version was given a limited theatrical release in the USA in 1964 by American International Pictures.
+The AIP version also occasionally screened on television in the USA and other countries at various times over the ensuing years but, apart from its screening at the 1963 Trieste Science Fiction Film Festival, the original Czech version was rarely seen outside Czechoslovakia until its release on DVD in 2005 by Facets Video.

 AIP made numerous alterations for the English-language version of the film, which it retitled Voyage to the End of the Universe.
 Almost ten minutes of footage was cut, the names of the cast and staff in the opening credits were anglicized, and the ship's destination was renamed "The Green Planet".

 However, the biggest change was AIP's recut of the closing scene, which created an entirely different ending from the original.
 In the Czech version, as the Ikarie approaches its destination its viewscreen shows the clouds around the White Planet parting to reveal a densely populated and industrialized planet surface.
 For the English version, AIP excised the last few seconds and substituted stock aerial footage of view of southern Manhattan and the Statue of Liberty.
 According to one reviewer, Glenn Erickson, AIP's edits and script changes were intended to create a gimmicky "surprise" ending, revealing that the Ikarie and its crew have come from an alien world and that the "Green Planet" is in fact Earth.

 Reception

 Ikarie XB-1 was a hit at the 1963 Trieste Science Fiction Film Festival where it won the main prize.

 In a BFI Southbank retrospective on Soviet science fiction film, British director Alex Cox praised Ikarie XB-1 calling it "beautiful and austere" and "remains one of the most original and exciting science fiction films ever made."
 Cine Outsider called it "a gripping, entertaining and character-driven drama".

 Author Trace Reddell wrote in his book "the film is in fact a prescient instance of the maturing of the genre. (...)
 Ikarie XB1 is intended to be sophisticated fare for adult viewers, a serious platform for a complex and critical set of intertwined stories about the various crew members aboard Ikarie XB1."

+It is claimed that Ikarie XB-1 was among the inspirations for Stanley Kubrick during his work on 2001: A Space Odyssey.